PentiaLabs/Package.Installer/README.md

 - **version**: the specific version of the package to be installed

 - **location**: the location where the file is located, can be a file share, or http feed.

-## Features

-1. Get Sitecore
-2. Publish site to local webroot
-3. Install Packages from packages.json to local webroot
-4. Do configuration transforms